News

 Level 3 Home Care Package

 A Level 3 home care package supports people with intermediate care needs.
-Someone eligible for a Level 3 Home Care Package will need more support to be able to confidently, comfortably and safely remain at home.
+Someone eligible for a Level 3 Home Care Package will need support to be able to confidently, comfortably and safely remain at home.

 In most cases, this will mean the care recipient has more advanced care needs due to one or several health conditions.